Klusio19/projekt-malina/README.md

 * [Features](#features)

 ## General info
-This is a simple Raspberry Pi Project, which uses some LEDs, buttons and DS18B20 waterproof temperature sensor, all used on solderless breadboard to change Philips Hue lights based on the temperature, and additional few lighing modes.
+This is a simple Raspberry Pi Project, which uses some LEDs, buttons and DS18B20 waterproof temperature sensor, all used on solderless breadboard to change Philips Hue lights based on the temperature, and additional few lightning modes.

 ## Technologies
 Project is created only with python 3.x.